Skip to main content

 Guidelines

-The Honors Program recognizes the highest level of academic achievement amongst Brooks School undergraduates.
+The Honors Program recognizes the highest level of academic achievement in research amongst Brooks School undergraduates.
 The following provides important information about the Honors Program, including eligibility, the application procedure, and requirements.
 The Honors Program is a rigorous and rewarding endeavor.
-Though the application process begins in your junior year, in order to be successful it is important that you plan your curriculum carefully, even as a first-year or sophomore.
+Though the application process begins in your junior year, in order to be successful, it is important that you plan your curriculum carefully, even as a first-year or sophomore.

 Eligibility Requirements